 House Bill No. introduced by L. Deming aims to revise the regulations surrounding restaurant beer and wine licenses in Montana.
 Key changes include increasing the required ratio of gross income from food sales from 65% to 70% for restaurants seeking a beer and wine license.
 Additionally, the bill allows licensees to determine their own hours of operation, provided they notify the Department of any changes.
-The bill also stipulates that beer and wine can be sold for off-premises consumption, but the purchase price of the alcohol must not exceed that of the food ordered, and these sales will count towards the 70% food sales requirement.
+The bill also stipulates that beer and wine can be sold for off-premises consumption, but only if food is ordered, and the price of the alcohol does not exceed that of the food.

 HB0315_1(1): 16-4-420, 16-4-422, 16-4-423